Tales of new eating old

 Data Warehouse

-This one is tough to land - especially if you are a data lake person and tend speak too soon (like me!).
-Please stay with me little longer…
+This one is tough to land - especially if you are a data lake person.
+Be with me though please…

-Pre Data Warehouse, it was what I call as princely-states-hood.
+Pre Data Warehouse, it was what I call as princely-state-hood.
+Each system had its own truth.
 Data supported apps, teams, but not business.
-Each system had its own truth.
 Decisions were intuition heavy and data was inconsistency heavy.

-Data Warehouse brought structure to this chaos.
-It wasn’t just a storage upgrade.
-It shifted data systems from being system of record to system of insight.
-But there was still a gap.
+Data Warehouse brought some structure to this chaos.
+It wasn’t a mere storage upgrade.
+It shifted data systems from system of record to system of insight.
+But it still left gaps.
 Businesses felt the need for scale, variety and velocity – which led us to Data Lakes.
-Data Lake addressed raw-first and rapid experimentation needs, but reality is business still needed and kept going back to DW for consistency and structure.
+Data Lake addressed raw-first and rapid experimentation needs, but reality is business kept going back to DW for consistency and structure.

 History of progression (not replacement)

-I see both DevOps and Data Warehouse moving business forward.
+DevOps and Data Warehouse both moved businesses forward.
 Most critically, they represented a progression, not replacement.
-There were some structural changes.
-But it wasn’t a knockdown rebuild.
+Businesses and Solutions endured some structural changes.
+But in most cases, it wasn’t a knockdown rebuild.
 It was either a recognizable (new) build on top of good bones, or an extension (small or large).

 AI as Adoption Multiplier

 I see AI as an Adoption Multiplier – not as the one eating or replacing software.
-Thinking in terms of systems and cloud, it doesn’t add a new layer, it rearranges where value lives.
+Thinking in terms of systems and cloud (not productivity suites, pure play embedded/AI), it doesn’t add a new layer - but rearranges where value lives.

-From an engineering perspective, a big shift is that control logic can be moved out of static middleware and into probabilistic AI reasoning.
-Agents decide which APIs to call, how to sequence workflows, how to adapt schemas, and how to recover from errors — dynamically.
+From an engineering perspective, a big shift is that control logic is seen moving out of static middleware and into probabilistic AI reasoning.
+Agents (built or sourced) decide which APIs to call, how to sequence workflows, how to adapt schemas, and how to recover from errors — dynamically.
 That’s not a new tool; that’s a new control plane.

-From an architecture standpoint, this doesn’t mean integration, networking, or infrastructure disappear.
+From an architecture standpoint, foundations like integration, networking, and other pre-existing infrastructure is still needed.
 They still execute the real work.
 APIs are still called.
 Messages still flow.
 Data still moves.

-It’s critical to recognize that change is where intelligence (now) sits.
+It’s critical to recognize that change is where intelligence sits now.

 Execution layers become thinner, interchangeable, and more price or personalization sensitive.
 Intelligence concentrates around AI orchestration, data platforms, and event-driven runtimes.
-In practice, I expect this to show up as faster growth in AI, data, serverless, and security capabilities – while classic integration and networking remain essential (and relevant) but increasingly commoditized.
+In practice, I expect this to show up as faster growth in AI, data, serverless, and security capabilities – while classic integration and networking remain relevant - perhaps increasingly more commoditized.

 And from an economic perspective, this is the real shift: Value moves towards intelligence.
 The takeaway isn’t “everything becomes AI.”
 It’s that, going forward, true architecture value (and cost) is around intelligence, not integration.